soenug/BFSE-SSSP/README.md

         u = Q.dequeue()

-        if(u is vertex)                                 //if this is avertex for each edge e from u to v:                //for each outgoing edge step(e)                                 //run step-subroutine
+        if(u is vertex)                                 //if this is avertex for each edge e from u to n:                //for each outgoing edge step(e)                                 //run step-subroutine
         if(u is edge)                                   //if this is an edge step(u)                                     //run step-subroutine on this edge